Meet the mom behind world's 'biggest' lawsuit

 Despite laudable efforts, we simply are not on that path.

-Our Children's Trust hopes this legislation could have the same effect as landmark Civil Rights cases -- that it will push the government to act far more swiftly than it would be willing or able to on its own.
+Our Children's Trust hopes this litigation could have the same effect as landmark Civil Rights cases -- that it will push the government to act far more swiftly than it would be willing or able to on its own.

 Essentially, the attorneys are arguing the US government needs a parent.